 Project risks – market risks, regulatory uncertainty, attribution of too many risks on public private partnership (PPP).

 Unsatisfactory banks loan offer resulting from, inter alia, the lack of knowledge about risks occurring in projects in this area and too little support of public capital, which would help to reduce an identified level of risk and significantly expand lending.

+Lack of high-quality information on sustainability issues in companies resulting in low level of integration of ESG criteria by investors.
+This is result of several facts:

+In 2018 ca. 150 companies listed on the Warsaw Stock Exchange published their non-financial reports for the year 2017, according to the obligation imposed in Directive 2014/95/EU transposed into Polish Law on Accounting.
+The obligation is imposed only on largest companies (with 500+ employees).

+The quality of non-financial reports differs significantly among companies and data provided by them is not structured enough.

+Sell-side analysts and fund managers in Poland have no experience in assessment of non-financial information provided by companies (with few exceptions).
+This results in low level of integration of ESG criteria into investment decisions.

 Other implications of sustainable investments on bankability: